RogierTimmer/PIE_Final_Project_Cpp_Wordle/README.md

 the game can be adapted to support 6, 7 or more letter words.
 Another improvement can be a list with words that are valid for... final outcome words and a list for words that are valid as input-words.

+# Dependencies
+The code relies on color.hpp in order to make the colored text in the terminal.
+Furthermore standard libraries included with...
+C++ were used like vector and iostream.

 # Final note
 This game is based on the popular game wordle (https://www.nytimes.com/games/wordle/index.html) by Josh Wardle.
 We as... house mates used to play this everyday, thus the inspiration for this final project.